 Charred black cladding is growing rapidly in popularity and depending on its surroundings can look traditional or ultra-modern.

 Charred Black Cladding

-Charred Black cladding (people also search for burnt wood cladding or charred wood cladding) is one of our newest and most innovative products.
+Charred Black cladding (people also search for charred wood cladding or charred larch cladding) is one of our newest and most innovative products.
 The timber is charred black by hand with a blow torch and then sealed with a Danish Oil.
 The finished product has a uniform look which is increasingly growing in popularity.
 Depending on your building and its surroundings, Charred Wood Cladding can look traditional or super modern.

 The burnt wood cladding is supplied in FSC certified British Larch and can be machined to any of our standard tongue and groove, shiplap or rainshield profiles.
 We can also provide it sawn in our feather edge profiles if you prefer.
 After the timber has been charred we then treat the timber with an oil to protect the finish.